 Hotels are a different story, at least for us.
 We chose Hilton Hotels many years ago and have maintained at least gold status with that program for most of that time.
 We have had multiple Hilton-branded rewards credit cards and have gotten great value out of those cards.

-The card gets us Diamond status with Hilton.
+Additionally, the card gets us Diamond status with Hilton.
 That has a lot of value itself: 12% cash back equivalent in points on every stay.
 Plus, we get a free night, a $250 resort credit and airline lounge access.
 In short, it is very easy for us to get the value out of the $450 annual fee.

 Cons of hotel-branded rewards credit cards: US hotel chains can be limited overseas and in vacation hot spots, like Hawaii.
-Indeed, we are only staying one night at one Hilton property for the whole of our five-week stay.

 Generic Rewards Credit Cards

 You can also transfer your generic points to various travel partners.
 American Express has 19 airline partners and three hotel chains.
 Capital One has 15 airline partners and three hotel chains.
-Chase has 10 airline partners and 3 hotel chains and Citi has 14 airline partners.
+Chase has 10 airline partners and three hotel chains and Citi has 14 airline partners.

 While there is some overlap on which programs can transfer to which airlines, most fall in terms of which banks have the branded credit cards for those particular airlines or hotels.